Hyperacusis: Middle ear theory

 Noreña et al. (2018) propose a model that may account for sound-induced pain and a constellation of other symptoms often experienced after an acoustic shock, acoustic trauma, and potentially other mechanisms of auditory damage.
 Symptoms may include a sense of fullness in the ear, tinnitus, and dizziness.

 The model details how symptoms may be initiated by tensor tympani muscle damage or overload due to acoustic shock or trauma.
-Hypercontraction or hyperactivity of the muscle may cause an "ATP energy crisis."
+Hypercontraction or hyperactivity of the muscle may cause an "ATP energy crisis".
 The muscle is then forced to create energy without sufficient oxygen, which results in the release of lactic acid into the middle ear space.
 This acidity can activate pain-sensing neurons.
 Muscle relaxation requires energy in the form of ATP.
 In the setting of low ATP, it is more difficult for the muscle to relax, which causes the cycle to continue.
 Via a cascade of events, the activated pain neurons can cause neurogenic inflammation, which may lead to additional pain.
 In this way, a "vicious circle" is created.

 Pain from sound sometimes radiates to the face, scalp, and neck.
 This may be due to the trigeminocervical complex in the brainstem, which integrates input from and output to various regions of the head and neck, including the middle ear.
 Of note, the tensor tympani muscle is innervated by the trigeminal nerve.
 The model also explains how whiplash injuries, temporomandibular joint dysfunction, and other conditions affecting the head and neck regions may influence the function of the tensor tympani muscle and contribute to ear symptoms such as pain hyperacusis.

 Cochlear afferents theory

 Wood proposes that Type II cochlear afferents may be transmitting pain signals to the brain.
-She states that "she wll continue to explore the activity of epithelial cells and type II cochlear afferent fibers as the cellular basis for pain hyperacusis."
+She states that "she will continue to explore the activity of epithelial cells and type II cochlear afferent fibers as the cellular basis for pain hyperacusis."